yiying930/stem-based_method/README.md

 </p>

 ## Acknowledgement
-I thank Amy Kim for her Research Assistance to translate the `MATLAB` code to implement the stem-based method into the `R` code.
-I also thank Chris Doucouliagos for sharing and allowing me to post the example data.
+I thank Amy Kim and Yilin Tan for their Research Assistance.
+I also thank Chris Doucouliagos and Taisuke Imai for sharing and allowing me to post the example data.
 I thank Anna Mikusheva and Tom Havranek for their advice, and Taisuke Imai for his advice to improve the Figure.

 ## Contact
 Please feel free to contact me at furukawa-chishio-gj@ynu.ac.jp to ask any related questions.